-Externs have a bi-weekly scheduled support group meeting Friday at noon among themselves without staff involvement.
+Extern Support Group: Externs have a bi-weekly scheduled support group meeting Friday at noon among themselves without staff involvement.
 The meetings are encouraged as an opportunity for Externs initially to better their relationships with each other and develop mutual support, as well as subsequently to discuss or process the Externship experience or other areas of mutual interest.
-The agenda and direction of the meeting are determined by the Externs.

-In order to promote regular and open communication with the Externs, the Assistant Director for Training will meet with the Externs once per month, on Fridays at noon.
-The Associate Director for Training, the Clinical Director, and/or the Center Director will be available to attend this meeting as requested, as an informal means of dealing with any issues that may arise regarding the course of the training year.
+Meeting with the Assistant Director of Training: In order to promote regular and open communication with the Externs, the Assistant Director for Training will meet with the Externs once per month, on Fridays at noon.

 Student Services Building